-A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall be appropriated as employees' compensation and directors' remuneration.
+- A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall be appropriated as employees' compensation and directors' remuneration.
 The ratio shall not be lower than 1% for employees' compensation and shall not be higher than 1.5% for directors' remuneration.
-If a company has accumulated deficit, earnings should be reserved to cover losses.

-B. The Company's employees' compensation and directors' remuneration are accrued and estimated as follows:
+If a company has accumulated deficit, earnings should be reserved to cover losses. - B. The Company's employees' compensation and directors' remuneration were accrued and estimated as follows:

-Year ended December 31
+Years ended December 31

-2023 2022
+20 24 2023

-Employees' compensation \$ 3,276 \$ 978
+Employees' compensation \$ - \$ 3,276

-Directors' remuneration 4,914 1,468
+Directors' remuneration 4,914

-\$ 8,190 \$ 2,446
+\$ - \$ 8,190

-The employees' compensation and directors' remuneration were estimated and accrued based on 1% and 1.5% of distributable profit of current year for the years ended December 31, 2023 and 2022, respectively.
+The company reported a pre-tax loss in fiscal year 2024, so no employee or director compensation was estimated.
+The employees' compensation and directors' remuneration were estimated and accrued based on 1% and 1.5% of distributable profit of current year for the years ended December 31, 2023, respectively.